Aeroflex–Andover Airport: Runway issues

 Pilots consider landing on the short runway challenging, particularly for those who do not regularly use the airport.
 With large lakes on either end, it has been likened to an aircraft carrier.
 While Flying editor Stephen Pope, who lives in northern New Jersey, considers that reputation to be exaggerated, "it wouldn't be my first choice if I had to divert with my family on board."

-Pope was referring to one of two recent incidents where landing planes had come in too fast and gone off the runway into the water.
+Pope was referring to a recent incident where landing planes had come in too fast and gone off the runway into the water.
 In that July 5, 2019, accident, the pilot of a Cessna C172 who had left Harrisburg, Pennsylvania, with his wife and children aboard was forced to divert when Morristown Municipal Airport, his intended destination, was temporarily closed so that President Donald Trump and his wife could go to the resort he owns in nearby Bedminster and play golf.
 The pilot and his family were rescued by a nearby fisherman before their plane could sink in 18–24 ft of water in 119 acre Lake Aeroflex north of the runway.
 None of them were injured.